clusterlink-net/clusterlink/website/content/en/docs/overview/_index.md

  continuously exchange control-plane information, forming a secure distributed control plane.
  In addition, ClusterLink gateways represent the remotely deployed services to applications running in a local cluster, acting as L4 proxies.
-On connection establishment, the control plane components in the source and the target ClusterLink gateways validate and establish the connection based on specified policies, then promote the control connection into a data plane session, with no overhead.
+On connection establishment, the control plane components in the source and the target ClusterLink gateways validate and establish the connection based on specified policies.

 ## Why is it unique?